SoftwareVerde/bitcoin-verde/README.md

 This command will run the gradle command to download dependencies and build the jar file, its configuration, and run-scripts, located within the `out` directory.

-To enable and compile the btree-utxocache, configure your environment to compile C++ code; on linux installing the 'build-essential' package should suffice.
-Then cd into `jni/utxo-cache` and run `./scripts/make.sh`, and `./scripts/copy-bin.sh`.
-(NOTE: These scripts are located at `jni/utxo-cache/scripts`, not the project root).
-After the build completes, cd into the project root, and rebuild the project via `./scripts/make.sh`.
+If you are running on OSX, you may need to run `./scripts/osx/link-openssl.sh` before running the node.

 To run the node, you may `cd` into `out` and execute one of the `run-*` scripts.
-Or from the project directory, run `./scripts/run.sh`, `./scripts/run-node.sh`, `./scripts/run-database.sh` etc.
+Or from the project directory, run `./scripts/run-node.sh` (or `./run-node.sh` from the `out` directory).

-Review the `conf/server.conf` and change any settings as desired.
-Changes made to `conf/server.conf` will be semi-permanent across builds, while changes made to `out/conf/server.conf` are ephemeral.
+Review the `out/conf/server.conf` and change the node's settings as desired.

+The default configuration requires ~6GB ram at its peak, and a 300GB SSD to perform optimally.
+Best performance is achieved by increasing the `bitcoin.database.maxMemoryByteCount` and by running on an NVME drive.

-For more more detailed instructions, please refer to http://bitcoinverde.org/documentation/
+For more detailed instructions, please refer to https://bitcoinverde.org/documentation/

-## Upgrading from 1.0.x
+## Upgrading to v2.0.0 from v1.+

+Bitcoin Verde v2 is fundamentally incompatible with v1.
+If you are upgrading from v1, you must perform a full resynchronization from a clean directory.

-IMPORTANT: the `make.sh` script will completely remove the `out` directory, which is where blocks are stored.
+The `make.sh` script will completely remove the `out` directory, which is where blocks, indexes, and configurations are stored.
 Running this command to upgrade will cause your node to re-sync from scratch.
-To upgrade, checkout `v1.1.0` and run `./scripts/make-jar.sh`.
-Restart your node via `./scripts/rpc-shutdown.sh` and `./scripts/rpc/run-node.sh`.
+To upgrade, shutdown your node via `./scripts/shutdown.sh`, then remove (or make a backup of) your existing `out` directory.
+Checkout `v2.0.0` and run `./scripts/make.sh`.
+Finally, start your node via `./scripts/rpc/run-node.sh`.

 ## Running the Node as a Service/Daemon

 The ./scripts/run-node.sh script will run the node in the current shell, which will exit upon logout.
-To run the Node as a detatched process, you can start the run-node script via nohup, like so:
+To run the Node as a detached process, you can start the run-node script via nohup, like so:
-`touch logs/node.log && nohup ./scripts/run-node.sh >> logs/node.log & tail -f logs/node.log`
-With this command you should be able to stop watching the logs with ctrl-c and may logout without the node quitting.
+`nohup ./scripts/run-node.sh &`.

+Logs are located within `out/logs/node.log`, and are gzipped and rotated.
+You can monitor your node's progress via the explorer or by tailing the logs directly via: `tail -F out/logs/node.log`.

 Alternatively, you can install the daemon scripts located in `daemons` directory.
 Currently, Bitcoin Verde comes with init.d and systemd versions of these scripts.
 Installing them is